Normalization

 Weight normalization is a method developed by Open AI that, instead of normalizing the mini-batch, normalizes the weights of the layer.

 Similar to batch normalization, weight normalization does not reduce the expressive power of the network.
 What it does is it separates the norm of the weight vector from its direction.
-It then optimizes both gg and vv using gradient descent.
+It then optimizes both and using gradient descent.
 This change in learning dynamics makes optimization easier, as I have explained in the previous post.

 Advantages